Weird-Ghosts/www/content/apply/index.md

 #col1
 [Just two important things before you apply:]{.text-2xl.block.mb-6}

-1. **Make sure you&#8217;re eligible.** Your studio must be based in Canada, and a majority of founders from an underrepresented identity group.
+1. **Make sure you're eligible.** Your studio must be based in Canada, and a majority of founders from an underrepresented identity group.
 2. **Prep your pitch deck.** We're looking for an [overview of your studio](/faq#what-should-i-include-in-my-pitch-deck), not just a project.

 #col2